 – If you as a cis artist are invited to talk or make work about gender diversity, consider stepping aside and giving the opportunity to a non-cis person.

 – Use gender neutral language.
 If a person has told you which words to use about them, only use these words.

 – Pay attention to safety and wellbeing of artists / experts before and during of hosting an event.

 – Make space for our art.

 – Find information yourself, self-educate.
 If you need assistance with this, pay trans/ non-binary/gender non-conforming/other gender minority representatives for it.

 – Remember that many people exist in intersections of different oppressive structures.
 Listen to, support and hire many different trans, non-binary and gender diverse artists and art workers.

 These are just a few points that we, Kid and Orlan, thought of on this walk in 2019.
 There’s much more to say, follow, do.

-In 2020 Feminist Culture House is publishing a Finnish translation of ‘Clear Expectations—guidelines to institutions, galleries and curators working with trans, non-binary and gender diverse artists’, written by Spence Messih and Archie Barry.
+In 2020 Feminist Culture House published a Finnish translation of ‘Clear Expectations—guidelines to institutions, galleries and curators working with trans, non-binary and gender diverse artists’, written by Spence Messih and Archie Barry.

 Kid Kokko, performance artist and non-binary queer feminist